wajidarshad/panda/README.md

 # PANDA
-To predict change in protein binding affinity
+To predict change in protein binding affinity upon mutations using sequences

 # Dependencies
 1-Python